-Setting out on your own by starting a small business is an adventure that takes a tremendous amount of work, no matter how well you’ve prepared—or whether you’ve done it before.
+Setting out on your own by starting a new business is an adventure that takes a tremendous amount of work, no matter how well you’ve prepared—or whether you’ve done it before.
 There are many moving parts to keep track of and thousands of things that can go wrong, so it takes vigilance and dedication.

 However, there are some things you can do to make the entrepreneurial learning curve a little more manageable.
 You can improve your chances of success by taking the time to learn about your compliance and tax requirements as the owner of a small business.